Burton China Readies to Reach New Heights

 Joint Venture Benefits

-After years of building up the company’s China operations, Burton initiated a search for a joint venture (JV) partner in China.
-Smith stresses the importance of identifying the right JV partner as instrumental to the company’s success going forward.
-The company was looking for a partner that could support them in areas where they lacked, Smith explains, “It’s the government relations, the localization of supply chains, those are the areas where it’s very important to have a partner to support us.”
-The search process took years of attention and effort.
-Smith recalls that before Burton entered into a joint venture with their local partner Hillhouse Capital Management, they talked to between 15 and 20 different organizations.
+After years of building up the company’s operations in China, Burton initiated a search for a joint venture (JV) partner in China.
+Smith stresses the importance of identifying the right JV partner as instrumental to the company’s continued success.
+The company was looking for a partner that could support them in areas where they were lacking.
+Smith explains, “It’s in government relations and the localization of supply chains; those are areas where it’s very important to have a partner to support us.”
+The search process required years of attention and effort.
+Smith recalls that before Burton entered into a joint venture with their local partner, Hillhouse Capital Management, they talked to between 15 and 20 different organizations.

-Burton’s interests in China lie beyond financial success for the company, they are also out to cultivate snowboarding culture as they did years ago in the US.
-Given this mission, Smith says the foremost criteria for a partner was to identify a company that understood and embraced the culture of snowboarding.
+Burton’s interests in China extend beyond financial success for the company; they also aim to cultivate snowboarding culture as they did years ago in the US.
+Given this mission, Smith says the foremost criterion for a partner was to identify a company that understood and embraced the culture of snowboarding.
 Smith is adamant, “We are a privately held company, and we did not necessarily have to find a JV partner.
-At the risk of sounding arrogant, we are the industry leader in snowboarding and we could have been financially successful in China, but that’s not what our brand is about.
+At the risk of sounding arrogant, we are the industry leader in snowboarding, and we could have achieved financial success in China.
+However, that’s not what our brand is about.
 Our brand is about sharing the love of snowboarding and all that it encompasses.”

 Dear Rider

-In our conversation with Smith, he frequently mentions Burton Founder, Jake Burton Carpenter.
-Carpenter passed away in 2019 following a long battle with cancer, but he is still omnipresent in almost every aspect of the Burton brand.
-Smith explains that, true to his roots, Carpenter was always a product guy, “We have a new product called step-ons, it’s a new binding technology Jake came up with after he joked that he was getting too old to bend over and put his binding straps on – that was how he was, self-depreciating, creative, and always compassionate.”
-Burton recently partnered with HBO Sports and Red Bull Media House to make Dear Rider, a documentary that celebrates Carpenter’s life and his profound impact on the snowboarding industry.
-The name pays tribute to the customer catalogues where Carpenter would always include a handwritten message beginning with “Dear Rider.”
+In our conversation with Smith, he frequently mentions Burton’s Founder, Jake Burton Carpenter.
+Carpenter passed away in 2019 after a long battle with cancer, yet his presence still permeates nearly every aspect of the Burton brand.
+Smith explains that, true to his roots, Carpenter was always a “product guy.”
+“We have a new product called ‘step-ons,’ which is a new binding technology Jake came up with after he joked that he was getting too old to bend over and put on his binding straps.
+That’s how he was—self-deprecating, creative, and always compassionate.”

 Photo courtesy of Burton China